manceps/fashion-mnist-kfp-lab/README.md

 # From Notebook to Kubeflow Pipeline using Fashion MNIST

 This project aims to show how to convert the Fashion MNIST example notebook found on the [Tensorflow website](https://www.tensorflow.org/tutorials/keras/classification) into notebook that can be run using [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).
 Our hope is that this baseline workflow can be extended to apply to more complex scenarios.
+For a more detailed explanation of the different components of this notebook, check out the accompanying [blog post](https://www.manceps.com/articles/tutorial/kubeflow-pipelines-tutorial).

 ## Prerequisites